Iron rice bowl: Current situation

 Since the start of post-Cultural Revolution reform in 1977, large numbers of workers in state-owned enterprises (SOEs) have been laid off while government workers retained job security.
 Up to this day, government officials (公務員 (公务员, gōngwùyuán)) still have "iron rice bowl" lifelong job security, a circumstance often blamed for inefficiency and corruption.
-According to Statistical Bulletin on the Development of Human Resources and Social Security in 2015 published by Ministry of Human Resources and Social of the People's Republic of China on 30 May 2016, as of the end of 2015, there were 7.167 million government officials in China.
-Under Chinese Communist Party general secretary Xi Jinping's administration, there have been major efforts to eliminate corruption within the government.
-Xi made his intention to purge the system clear on various occasions, and China has witnessed the arrests of high-ranking government officials such as Ling Jihua, Xu Caihou, and Zhou Yongkang.
+According to the Statistical Bulletin on the Development of Human Resources and Social Security in 2015 published by Ministry of Human Resources and Social of the People's Republic of China on 30 May 2016, as of the end of 2015, there were 7.167 million government officials in China.

 Problems

 Some scholars claim that lifetime employment and seniority promotion systems are not the root of the problem.
 The key issue pertains to the contradiction between individual, collective, and state interests.
 The state-owned enterprises had to surrender all profits to the state, and income was paid in accordance with a nationwide wage scale, with little relationship to the financial situation of the enterprise.
 Employees and workers were not able to develop a strong economic identity with their enterprises since the economic performance of the enterprise had little effect on the individual's economic gains or losses.
 This was one of the reasons for the general lack of work incentive in Chinese enterprises under Mao and to a large extent remains the case today.
 Scholars argue that "The crux of the issue of workers' incentives lay with the state-oriented ethos rather than the practice of lifetime employment".

 Given the fact that the positions of government officials were not threatened by China's previous efforts to shatter the iron rice bowl, and that workers at SOE's experienced disproportionate unemployment, scholars predict that there is possibility that the unbalance could lead to public dissatisfaction with the government.
 If the government fails to settle or compensate the newly unemployed, the CCP potentially faces the destruction of the social stability that has sustained its reform program, laying the groundwork for possible grassroots uprisings.